 legal specialist examination Information

-In the meantime, visit your legal specialty page to begin tracking your experience and education, or do that after passing the examination.
+In the meantime, visit your legal specialty page to begin tracking your experience and education or do it after passing the examination.
 It's your choice.

-The legal specialization exam is an all-day exam that will next take place on:
+The next legal specialization exam is an all-day test that will take place on:

 Date: Tuesday, Oct.
 27, 2015